Marcos Maidana: Maidana vs. Broner

-Broner later apologized, saying, "I'm sorry for running out on all the fans after my fight.
-That was wrong of me as a fighter."
 Maidana said he was open to a rematch if it made sense.
 Broner later said, "I'll tell you one thing: Make a rematch.
 I don't need a warm-up fight.
 I want a rematch."
 Maidana landed 269 of 964 total punches (28%) and 231 of 663 power shots (35%).
 Broner connected on 149 of 400 total punches (37%) and 122 of 292 power shots (42%).
 Showtime Executive Vice President Stephen Espinoza announced the fight drew 1.3 million viewers, putting it as the third-highest rated fight for the network since it began keeping track of individual fights in 2009.

 Broner exercised his contractual rematch clause on 15 January 2014 to fight Maidana in a rematch.
 He told ESPN, "My mind is set on war.
 I had a bad night.
 He was the better man that night, but he didn't beat me.
 He outhustled me.
 I respect everything.
 I respect him.
 But I'm ready to go back to war and get my belt back."
 After Maidana beat Broner, he became a candidate to fight Floyd Mayweather Jr. on 3 May on Showtime PPV.
 The other close candidate was Amir Khan.
 Maidana's manager Sebastian Contursi believed his fighter deserved a big money fight.
 ESPN reported the rematch could take place in April 2014 in California at the StubHub Center or again at the Alamodome.